Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 Let us begin with one of the most famous recent examples of a spoiler effect in a U.S. election.

 \begin{example} In the 2000 U.S. Presidential election in Florida, run using the Plurality voting method, George W. Bush, Al Gore, and Ralph Nader received the following votes:

-It is reasonable to assume that if Nader had dropped out before Election Day, then a sufficiently large number of his 97,488 voters would have voted for Gore so that Gore would have won the election (\citealt{Magee2003}).
+It is reasonable to assume that if Nader had dropped out before Election Day, then a sufficiently large number of his 97,488 voters would have voted for Gore so that Gore would have won the election (\citealt{Magee2003}, \citealt{Herron2007}).
 It is also reasonable to assume that while for some Gore voters, Nader may have been their favorite but they strategically voted for Gore, still many more voters preferred Gore to Nader than vice versa.
 So Nader would pose no direct threat to Gore in a two-person election, but by drawing enough votes away from Gore in the three-person election, he handed the election to Bush.
 Thus, Nader ``spoiled'' the election for Gore.\end{example}

 In elections where voters submit rankings of the candidates, rather than only indicating their favorite, we can give precise content to the claim that one candidate spoiled the election for another.
-One attempt to do so is given by Tideman's \citeyearpar{Tideman1987} criterion of \textit{independence of clones}.
+One possible formalization uses Tideman's \citeyearpar{Tideman1987} criterion of \textit{independence of clones}.
 A set $C$ of two or more candidates is a set of clones in an election with ranked ballots if no candidate outside of $C$ appears in between two candidates from $C$ on any voter's ballot.
 Suppose, for example, that if we had collected ranked ballots in the 2000 Florida election, the results would have been as follows:

 In this imaginary election with ranked ballots, $\{\mbox{Gore}, \mbox{Nader}\}$ is a set of clones, because Bush never appears between Gore and Nader on any ballot.
 The independence of clones criterion says (in part) that a non-clone candidate---in this case, Bush---should win in an election if and only if they would win after the removal of a clone from the election.
 But if we remove Nader, who is a clone of Gore, we obtain the following election: